 Negotiate and Get Feedback

 Once you have a commitment from a Field Supervisor and potential sponsor, you will negotiate specific learning objectives, learning activities, subcontractor support, academic support, evaluation, and appropriate award of credit.
 Also, as you develop your contract, be sure to review the Academic Deans' Review Criteria that the deans use to approve or not approve your contract prior to registration.
-Use the online contract process to share a draft contract to begin negotiation with your sponsor.
+Use the online contract process to share a draft contract to begin negotiation with your sponsor and field supervisor.

 When developing a contract both the student and sponsor should discuss use of technology with regard to working on the contract over the term.
 The faculty sponsor’s requirements for use of technology by the student must refer to technology that the college currently administers and supports.